NOAA-EMC/rrfs-workflow/README.md

 * ecf - the ecFlow contents which will drive the RRFS workflow in NWS operations.

-* fix - static data
+* fix - static data.

 * jobs - the main driver scripts (known as J-jobs) for each task.
-The workflow driver (either ecFlow or rocoto) submits these J-jobs,
+The workflow driver (either ecFlow or rocoto) submits these J-jobs.

-* parm - parameter files - generally namelists or configure files
+* parm - parameter files - generally namelists or configure files.

 * scripts - the "ex scripts" - the primary script for a given task, and called by the J-job.

-* sorc - all of the source codes that need to be built/compiled for use within the package
+* sorc - all of the source codes that need to be built/compiled for use within the package.

 * ush - the utility scripts - scripts typically called by the "ex scripts" to handle specific tasks, often repeatedly for different